 These microscopic parasites survive in a cat’s ear canal by feeding on the oils and wax present.
 The good news is that ear mites are treatable and manageable.

-To get started, we’ll cover everything you need to know about ear mites, from how they’re caused to how they are prevented.
+To get started, we’ll cover everything you need to know about ear mites in cats, from how they’re caused to how they are prevented.

 Direct Contact.
 Ear mites are contagious, and cats can easily pick them up by making direct contact with other infected animals.
 This often happens in places where many animals are kept together, such as shelters and boarding facilities.